ghik/kubernetes-the-harder-way/docs/03_Launching_the_VM_Cluster.md

 # Launching the VM Cluster

 The network is configured, and we have all the VM images and configs prepared.
-It's time to automate launching the entire cluster of VMs.
+It's time to automate launching an entire cluster of VMs.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->